-In addition to 'promoting good behaviour' and the strategies outlined above, class teachers are given freedom to create and manage behaviour rewards which are suitable, appropriate and meaningful their cohort of pupils - based on our knowledge and understanding of our pupils.
-Class teachers may use a range of reward opportunities such as, but not limited to:
+In addition to 'promoting good behaviour' and the strategies outlined above, class teachers are given freedom to create and manage behaviour rewards which are suitable, appropriate and meaningful to their cohort of pupils - based on our knowledge and understanding of the pupils in their class.
+As outlined above, each class has its own Passport to Privilege which may include some of the following rewards:

 - Extra break times

-- Approved on-site visitors
+- Bring in a mascot day

-- Approved virtual workshops
+- Non-uniform day

 - Use of technology, such as Chrome books or iPads to enhance fun learning

-- Extra PE opportunities as part of PE SLA
+- Extra PE opportunities

-- Use of our Forest School area
+- Break a rule (such as bring in a treat for your snack)

-- In-class cinema experiences
+- Pyjama day

-All of the above extrinsic opportunities come second to intrinsic, daily, 'in the moment' rewards of positive verbal feedback, celebration, acknowledgement of daily successes by all members of staff - in line with our Delph Side Behaviour Steps and our Values.
+All the above extrinsic opportunities come second to intrinsic, daily, 'in the moment' rewards of positive verbal feedback, celebration, acknowledgement of daily successes by all members of staff - in line with our Delph Side Behaviour Steps and our Values.